rehg-lab/eye-contact-cnn/README.md

 # eye-contact-cnn
 This repository provides a deep convolutional neural network model trained to detect moments of eye contact in egocentric view.
-The model was trained on over 4 millions of facial images of > 100 young individuals during natural social interactions, and achives an accuracy comaprable to that of trained clinical human coders.
+The model was trained on over 4 millions of facial images of > 100 young individuals during natural social interactions, and achives an accuracy comaprable to that of trained clinical human annotators.

 ## To run